LiteFarmOrg/LiteFarm/README.md

 Use cases in which we currently utilize docker at LiteFarm include:

-- Managing services for working with images, files, and exports in the local development environment.
+- Managing development dependencies in the local development environment, including the database and services for working with images, files, and exports
 - Simulating the server environment.
 - Building LiteFarm application using docker commands and supporting its components using containers.